Xinglab/TEQUILA-seq/README.md

 ## Overview

-The scripts contained in this repository were used for processing, analyzing, and visualizing TEQUILA-seq data.

 <img src="./files/TEQUILA-seq_Analysis_Workflow.png" width="800"/>

 Our data processing scripts are designed to work with raw nanopore data (FAST5 format) as input.
 However, these scripts can work with data from any long-read sequencing platform (e.g., PacBio) as long as the data is provided in FASTQ/SAM/BAM format.
 These scripts encompass the following steps: